shiraito/shiraito.github.io/research/index.md

   The Ikuo Kabashima Seminar, ed.
   Tokyo: Bokutakusha (October 2008)
   1. "Honsho no mokuteki to kosei" \[Introduction\]
-  2. "Koizumi seiken ki no shinioritei ruru to habatsu" \[The Seniority Rule and Factions of the Liberal Democratic Party durint the Koizumi Administration\]
+  2. "Koizumi seiken ki no shinioritei ruru to habatsu" \[The Seniority Rule and Factions of the Liberal Democratic Party during the Koizumi Administration\]